liuyxpp/liuyxpp.github.io/about/index.md

 description: A brief introdcution of Dr. Yi-Xin Liu and about the technique used by this website.
 header-img: images/about.jpg
 comments: false
-modified: 2018-04-04
+modified: 2018-05-30
 ---

 # About Me
 -----

-**Dr. Yi-Xin Liu** is a polymer physicist at Fudan University China since 2012.
-Before that, he is a postdoctoral fellow at Fudan University from 2009 to 2012.
-He received his Ph.D. in Polymer Physics from Peking University China in 2009 and his BSc from Nanjing University China in 2004.
-He has spent two years performing research, in collaboration with **Prof. Glenn H. Fredrickson** at Materials Research Laboratory (MRL) of University of California, Santa Barbara, on the fields of computational polymer field theory and theoretical polymer physics.
-His research interests lie in the area of soft matter physics, ranging from polymer crystallization to self-assembly of block copolymer in bulk and under confinements, and from numerical algorithms to computational software development.
+I, **Dr. Yi-Xin Liu**, am a polymer physicist in Department of Macromolecular Science at Fudan University China since 2012.
+Before that, I was a postdoctoral fellow at Fudan University from 2009 to 2012.
+I received his Ph.D. in Polymer Physics from Peking University China in 2009 and his BSc from Nanjing University China in 2004.
+I has spent two years (2014-2016) performing research, as a visiting researcher, in collaboration with **Prof. Glenn H. Fredrickson** in Materials Research Laboratory (MRL) at University of California, Santa Barbara, on the fields of computational polymer field theory and theoretical polymer physics.
+My current research interests lie in the area of soft matter physics, including polymer field theory (both mean-field and beyond mean-field) and related numerical algorithms, phase behavior and structures of block copolymers, polymer brushes and polyelectrolytes in bulk and under confinements, directed  self-assembly, and ultrathin film crystallization.
+I have published 21 research articles in peer reviewed journals including *Macromolecules*, *J. Chem.
+Phys.*, and *Coord.
+Chem.
+Rev.*.

 <div markdown="0">
-    <p style="color:#e74c3c;font-weight: bold;">I am looking for a Postdoc or Research Scientist Position in the field of Polymer Physics, Computational Science, Directed Self-Assembly (DSA), etc. Welcome to contact me via Email: lyx@fudan.edu.cn and liuyxpp@gmail.com</p>
+    <p style="color:#e74c3c;font-weight: bold;">I am looking for a Postdoc, Faculty or Research Scientist Position in the field of Polymer Physics, Computational Science, Directed Self-Assembly (DSA), etc..
+Welcome to contact me via Email: lyx@fudan.edu.cn and liuyxpp@gmail.com.</p>
 </div>

 **Lecturer (2012.3-2018.7)**